Skip to content

 What we actually execute

-The first engagement should fix sales document drag you can already point at.
+The first engagement should fix sales packet drag you can already point at.

 The scope stays narrow by design.
 This works best when the pain already exists, already costs time, and already has a named owner who can review outcomes weekly.